-One of the attractive features of our approach to proving Theorem 1.2 is that it is algorithmic and largely based on graphical moves and calculations.
+The proof of Theorem 1.2 is algorithmic and largely based on graphical moves and calculations.
 Thus it often lends itself to effective practical computations by hand.
 At the end of this paper we apply our calculus to an example case of the Lipshitz-Sarkar framed flow category.
-This more computational work was continued in [LOS17], where we used the calculus of moves to produce a new combinatorial algorithm for computing the first two Steenrod squares in a framed flow category.
+This more computational work is continued in [LOS17], where we use the calculus of moves to produce a new combinatorial algorithm for computing the first two Steenrod squares in a framed flow category.
 Furthermore, a version of the calculus of moves has been implemented in a computer program due to the third author [Sch17].